Skip to main content

 Frequently Asked Questions

-Skull Horde is a casual hack and slash game with mystery theme.
+Skull Horde is a casual hack and slash game with fantasy, mystery and dark fantasy themes.
 Common tags for Skull Horde include roguelite, exploration, pixel graphics, action roguelike, dungeon crawler and others.

 Skull Horde is available on PC, Mac OS, Windows and Linux.